IndiaAce/vuls/README.md

 - Informs users of the vulnerabilities that are related to the system.
 - Informs users of the servers that are affected.
 - Vulnerability detection is done automatically to prevent any oversight.
-- A report is generated on a regular basis using CRON or other methods. to manage vulnerability.
+- A report is generated regularly using CRON or other methods. to manage vulnerability.

 ![Vuls-Motivation](img/vuls-motivation.png)